Salmonellosis

 Symptoms usually appear 12–36 hours after contact with Salmonella bacteria.
 However, they can occur as quickly as 6 hours or as long as one week after contact.

-A person curled up on its side on a bed with hands on stomach
+Adult curled up on their side on a bed with their hands on stomach

 Common signs and symptoms include: